Fame & Partners

-Both the customer and the business benefit from a component-based approach.
-Using modern technologies like React created robustness for the business and flexibility for the customer.
+Both the customer and the business benefit from using modern technologies, React created robustness for the business and flexibility for the customer.
 Making internal workflows more efficient as part of the customisation engine is a great byproduct of an implementation that will stand the test of time.

 A client was preparing for future funding and needed to ensure the platform was lean and scalable.
 Hello Human was engaged to make creating and updating content streamlined and super easy, so that is could be done by editors, not developers.